Convert ODT to TEX

 LibreOffice document containing:

-- Research paper with equations
+- Research paper with abstract

 - Bibliography and citations